 So, in addition to proper year-round care, you need to know a few tricks to get your stubborn Christmas cactus bloom this Christmas :

-The “trick” to getting Christmas cactus to bloom in the following years after purchase comes down to two things: light and temperature.
+The “trick” in getting Christmas cactus to bloom in the following years comes down to two things: light and temperature.

 1. Reduce Watering